alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

 them with unwanted TTS.

-If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `StreamAttack.startup` command invocation.
+If you are already an EDDI user and want to keep the default speech responder functionality, you will have to disable the `EDDI.quietMode` setting by running the `customize settings disable eddi quiet mode` command.

-In order to do that, choose “Other” → “Advanced” → “Execute an External Plugin Function”, choose the EDDI plugin and set the “Plugin Context” to “enablespeechresponder”.

 ## Settings ##